Selena Gomez Just Wore The Perfect Pre-Fall Nail Polish

-By the time August rolls around, you're probably a little tired of the quintessential summery nail-polish colours but aren't yet ready to commit to fall's deep burgundy or navy tones.
-In the quest for the perfect summer-to-fall hybrid shade, a dark, sophisticated colour that feels both refreshing and transitional, take a cue from Selena Gomez and her most recent colour of choice: dark, glossy, teal.
+By the time August rolls around, you're probably a little tired of the quintessential summery nail-polish colors but aren't yet ready to commit to fall's deep burgundy or navy tones.
+In the quest for the perfect summer-to-fall hybrid shade, a dark, sophisticated color that feels both refreshing and transitional, take a cue from Selena Gomez and her most recent color of choice: dark, glossy, teal.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.